 The ELI does not offer scholarships or financial aid for incoming students.
-We do offer three merit-based scholarships for students already attending.
-Please see our Scholarships page for the description of the Jayne C. Harder Memorial Scholarship and the JC Casagrande Peace Scholarship, as well as the Dr. Valentina Komaniecka Memorial Scholarship.
-Contact the ELI for questions.
+We do offer scholarships for students already enrolled.
+Please see our Scholarships page for more information.

 Can I use a credit card or cash to pay for tuition?